 - Request donations of fabric scraps from parents and ask local crafting groups to help make bunting.

-- To decorate your event, get the children crafting by making paper chains - no need to use tape to put your creations up, simply use one of the paper chain links.
+- To decorate your event get the children crafting with recyclable materials; make paper chains and other paper decorations such as snowflakes, fans and pinwheels.
+No need to use tape to put your creations up, simply use one of the paper chain links or string to attach.

 - Hold a gift bag amnesty for your secret gift shop.
 Not only are the bags reused, you will also save money on wrapping paper.
 After each secret shop, place a box in reception where parents can re-donate the bags if they wish.